virtuozzo/cloudscripting-docs/docs/reference/events.md

 ### onBeforeStartService

 This event will be executed each time before running the Docker *RunCmd* commands.
-Thus, it will be always carried out for each docker container action, e.g. before starting/restarting container and starting environment.
+Thus, it will be always carried out for each Docker container action, e.g. before starting/restarting container and starting environment.

 **Event Placeholders:**